Upwork’s Future Workforce Report states:

 Managers can then assign the positions to the best-available best-fit resources who express their interest in filling those open positions and allocates them.
 Giving remote teams the work suiting their competency and interest engages them and helps them stay productive.
 It also boosts task ownership and reduces the need to check in on the resources’ performance too frequently, saving time.
 This way, it benefits both the manager and the resources and boosts overall productivity.

-VI.
 Engage resources with virtual team building activities

 Remote work deprives an employee of regular lunch-time talks, short strolls, stress-buster chats during work, etc. In the prolonged absence of these off-the-topic light-hearted conversions, stress at work starts building up.